Amaliya Shakirova

-Amaliya Shakirova (born 1995) is an Uzbekistan model, singer, advocate, ambassador, and beauty pageant titleholder best known for winning the title of Miss Grand Uzbekistan 2023.
+Amaliya Shakirova (born 1995) is an Uzbekistani model, singer, advocate, ambassador, and beauty pageant titleholder best known for winning the title of Miss Grand Uzbekistan 2023.
 After winning the national competition, Shakirova competed at Miss Grand International 2023, becoming the first Uzbek queen to participate in the pageant.

 Early life and education

 Amaliya Shakirova was born and raised in Tashkent, the capital of Uzbekistan, in a family with mixed racial and religious backgrounds.
 She grew up with her mother, grandmother, and grandfather.
 From a young age, Shakirova was passionate about performing, often standing on a chair to give performances for her family.
 She also engaged in tennis and professional swimming classes during her childhood.
 By the age of thirteen, Amaliya began traveling as a model, living independently, and graduated from the Professional College of Design.

 Personal life

-Amaliya Shakirova married Filipino Carlos Alberto “Chuck” De Jesus Oreta on January 11, 2025, in a ceremony held at the Nuestra Señora de Gracia Church in Guadalupe Viejo, Makati City, Philippines.
-Shakirova wore a corseted Manny Halasan bridal ball gown with a low back, complete with a large bow on the backside.
-Following the ceremony, the couple celebrated their union at a reception hosted by RJ Ledesma at Blackbird in Makati City.
-The couple's love story began in 2016 when they first met at a rooftop bar in Makati.
-After dating for several years, Oreta proposed in March 2024, and the engagement was publicly announced in May 2024.
-Their wedding, marked by a black-and-white city chic theme, symbolized their enduring love and the resilience of their relationship.
-Shakirova described the day as exciting and emotional, with nerves kicking in as she prepared for the ceremony.
+Amaliya Shakirova married Filipino Carlos Alberto “Chuck” De Jesus Oreta on January 11, 2025.